AllureOfTheStars/Allure/PLAYING.md

                 /|\       /|\
                1 2 3     b j n

-SHIFT (or CTRL) and a movement key make the selected hero run in the indicated direction, until anything of interest is spotted.
+SHIFT (or CTRL) and a movement key make the party leader run in the indicated direction, until anything of interest is spotted.
 The '5' and '.' keys take a turn to brace for combat, which gives a chance to block blows for the remainder of the turn.
 Melee, searching for secret doors